 So back to dinner party ideas…

-Since I won’t be having one soon, I was sort of hoping today I could inspire YOU to throw a spring dinner, and live through it vicariously.
+Since I won’t be having one soon, I was sort of hoping today I could inspire YOU to throw a spring dinner.

 Dinner Parties don’t have to be difficult.
 Although I have thrown a few fine-dining style dinner parties, I prefer to go casual.

 Planning a casual dinner party doesn’t mean paper plates and hotdogs.
 It can still be nice.

 It simply means getting rid of fussy elements that we spend tons of time worrying over, and no one really appreciates.
 Like floor-length linens, perfect centerpieces, and stuffy place settings with way too many forks.

 I find that what people really get excited about, is simply being invited to partake of a great meal with good company.